garytyler/maxpytest/README.md

 ## Usage

 Due to the caching mechanism of python's import system and Pytest's design, changes made to test files (and any modules they import) will not be reflected in subsequent Pytest invocations _in the same python process_.
 This means ensuring that your changes are reflected requires a restart of the 3ds Max/python session.
-You have a few options:

-For maxpytest to handle closing and relaunching 3ds Max automatically: [Run tests using MXSPyCOM](#Run-tests-using-MXSPyCOM)

-For a simple setup, or if targeting multiple 3ds Max versions: [Run tests directly with 3ds Max](#Run-tests-directly-with-3ds-Max)
+The argument `-m/--max` directs `maxpytest` how to run your tests.
+For maxpytest to handle closing and relaunching 3ds Max automatically, [run your tests using MXSPyCOM](#Run-your-tests-using-MXSPyCOM).
+For a simple setup, or if targeting multiple 3ds Max versions, [run your tests directly with 3ds Max](#Run-your-tests-directly-with-3ds-Max).
+To use the first discovered method, [run your tests using the default run method](#Run-your-tests-using-the-default-run-method).

 ### Run your tests using MXSPyCOM

-If tests are invoked with [MXSPyCOM](https://github.com/JeffHanna/MXSPyCOM), closing and relaunching 3ds Max is handled automatically.
+When you run your tests with [MXSPyCOM](https://github.com/JeffHanna/MXSPyCOM), the closing and relaunching 3ds Max is handled automatically.
 Any unsaved work will trigger a prompt to save it before closing.
 For more about [MXSPyCOM](https://github.com/JeffHanna/MXSPyCOM) see the [wiki](https://github.com/JeffHanna/MXSPyCOM/wiki).

 To invoke your tests, use `maxpytest -m [path to MXSPyCOM.exe] -py [pytest args]`, with Pytest args following `-py` or `--pytest` as the final command argument.